pydemo/ec2-metrics-plotter/README.md

 #### Explain what is included in HTML reports?
 Reports include all plot for a given script execution.
 You can see all plots on one page.

+#### Will it work for 2 instances in 2 different regions.
+No, you need detailed monitoring to support aggregate statistics.

 #### What technology was used to create this tool
 I used `Python`, `matplotlib.pyplot`, and `boto3` to write it and `pyInstaller` to compile it in 64-bit windows executable.